4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

 Join & record scheduled zoom meetings automatically.

+Features:
+  1. Auto join scheduled Zoom Meetings.
+  2. Record the meetings.
+  3. Take screenshot of the meeting.
+  4. Auto re-join the meeting if you get diconnected before a spefied time (Useful if you have poor network connection or your meetings occur part-wise in consecutive sessions)

 Requirements:
   1. Only for Windows 10 & Windows 7
   2. Python 3.0 or higher should be installed in your computer.